routerlogln.com

 • Check the Ethernet wires.
 Make sure the wires are properly plugged in and in excellent shape.

 • Verify your ISP’s status.
-The issue could be with your Internet service provider.
+Your Internet service provider could be the problem.

 • DNS or IP address settings are incorrect.